faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 > <span style="color:red">[Arg5:6b] The claim is then made that these books—or discussions of the same in newspapers or conversations—became the basis for the historical narrative in the Book of Mormon.[28]</span>

-Footnote 28 reads:
+Callister's footnote 28 reads:

 > Joseph Smith referred to View of the Hebrews in Times and Seasons in June 1842 (twelve years after the Book of Mormon was published); see Joseph Smith, “From Priest’s American Antiquities,” Times and Seasons 3, no. 15 (1 June 1842): 814.

 The fact that Joseph referred to View of the Hebrews in 1842 merely confirms that these ideas were penetrating that environment.
-No modern origin theory requires Joseph (or any other potential contributor) to have had direct contact with View of the Hebrews.
+No modern origin theory requires Joseph (or any other potential contributor) to have had *direct* contact with View of the Hebrews.
 And, if multiple authors were responsible for the creation of the book, then another contributing author may have read the book and not Joseph.

 > <span style="color:red">[Arg5:7] How might one counter this argument?
 Here is a list of questions that an honest seeker of truth might raise:</span>